webplatform/docs/guides/html_text/index.md

 their DTDs available at the W3C website.</p>
 </blockquote></syntaxhighlight>

-The above content is rendered like this in the browser:
+Depending on default and user-defined styles, the above content might render like this in the browser:

 <p>HTML 4.01 is the only version of HTML that you should use
 when creating a new web page, according to the